forj-oss/jenkins-install-inits/seed-job/README.md

 # Job DSL seed job

+## How to define it

 This script will initialize your first seed job and execute it.
 It currently requires following parameters (environment variables)

 - `SEED_JOBS_REPO`          : Required.
 GIT url.
+- `SEED_JOBS_ID`            : Optional.
+Jenkins credential ID.
+By default, set ID to 'seedjob-github'.
 - `SEED_JOBS_PASSWORD`      : Optional.
 Password required to access the GIT repo.
 - `SEED_JOBS_USERNAME`      : Optional.
 Username required to acces the GIT repo.
 - `BUILD_DSL_SCRIPTS`       : Optional.
 Job DSL collection of groovy scripts to generate/maintain your jobs.
 By default, it is set to `jobs_dsl/**/*.groovy`